 One good thing about container plants is that they have firm underground barriers.
 While in-ground gardens can be assaulted by moles and voles from the sides, potted plant protection in that respect is nice and easy.

 Similarly, keeping animals out of containers has one failsafe option.
 If you simply can’t keep your plants or bulbs from being eaten, you can always move them.
-Try raising the plants out of reach of from rabbits and pets, such as up on a table.
+Try raising the plants out of reach of rabbits and pets, such as up on a table.
 You can also try moving the containers closer to places with noise and foot traffic to scare away animals.

 If all else fails, you can always move them inside.